Kolymsky Heights: Reception

-The detailed picture of life in the Kolyma region and of the native peoples of the Russian Far East (such as the Evenks) and British Columbia (such as the Tsimshian) is impressive.

 Publishers Weekly described it as "shameless, wonderful, riveting entertainment".
 The New York Times described it as "an icy marvel of invention".
 A review in The Guardian described it as "a masterpiece of suspense".

-Philip Pullman has said of the novel: "The best thriller I've ever read, and I've read plenty.
+Philip Pullman has stated that Kolymsky Heights is "the best thriller I've ever read, and I've read plenty.
 A solidly researched and bone-chilling adventure in a savage setting, with a superb hero."

 In 2017, the book was chosen by Toby Young to discuss on BBC Radio 4's A Good Read.
 Sarah Vine said "what I loved about it is the fact that it has all the elements of a really really good thriller, which is that: the plot is completely insane; the hero is totally implausible, he's a genius, he speaks 27 different languages, every woman he meets wants to have sex with him.
 Quite a lot of the book features him building an entire car from scratch using only spare parts...
 He makes James Bond look like a bit of a slacker."

 In 2019, the book was optioned to be adapted into a movie.

+Kolymsky Heights was a finalist for the 1995 Anthony Award for Best Novel.